 San Francisco, 1973 – The third story is an investigative mystery.
 This one is pretty strong on its own.
 The sense of journalism is actually pretty good.
 It’s the first story to fully hold my attention.

 London, 2012 – The fourth story is an elderly comedy of errors.
 This is perhaps the biggest misfit in the bunch.
 There is some drama in this one, but the “old people escape a retirement home” premise just feels too misplaced.
 It is funny though.

 Neo Seoul, 2144 – The fifth story is an on the run science fiction thriller.
 Which is my personal favorite.
-I feel like this one good have been its own movie.
+I feel like this one could have been its own movie.
 I mean I’ve come to expect sci-fi from the directors.
 I think it’s what they’re best at.
 Warning: yellowface.